adimavic/AstroWaveAlgo/README.md

-Here’s a clean, professional README tailored to match the tone and style of the documentation provided in the Medium article:

----

 # AstroWaveAlgo 🌌📈

 AstroWaveAlgo is a unique and powerful algorithmic trading system that integrates **astrological levels** with **M and W chart patterns** to identify and execute high-probability trades in the stock market.
 By blending technical analysis, volume confirmation, and astro-based benchmarks, this algo delivers a cutting-edge solution for traders aiming to maximize their efficiency and profitability.